psiz-org/psiz/README.rst

 observation is comprised of a multiple stimuli that have been judged by an agent (human or machine) based on their similarity.

-In the simplest case, an observation is made for three stimuli: a query stimulus (Q) and two reference stimuli (A and B).
-The agent is tasked with selecting the reference stimulus that they believe is more similar to the query stimulus.
+In the simplest case, an observation is obtained from three stimuli: a query stimulus (Q) and two reference stimuli (A and B).
+An agent selects the reference stimulus that they believe is more similar to the query stimulus.
-If the agent selected reference A, then the observation would be recorded as;
+If the agent selected reference A, then the observation would be recorded as the vector:

 D_i = [Q A B]